4 Eco Brands with the Best Sustainable Rain Coats

 Unfortunately, DWRs traditionally contain water-repelling perfluorinated chemicals like poly- and perfluoroalkyl substances (PFASs) and perfluorocarbons (PFCs).

-These chemicals take a long time to break down so they persist in the environment where they have detrimental effects, not only during apparel production but also while wearing and washing when microfibers are shed.
+These chemicals take a long time to break down so they persist in the environment where they have detrimental effects, not only during apparel production, but also while wearing and washing.

 Through these processes toxic chemicals enter soil, air, and waterways, polluting them and thus impacting animals and ecosystems.